Blog

 | HashFromInt | 13.38 us | 0.252 us | 0.449 us | 47 KB |

-Note that we speak about microseconds and few kilobites here so even if you are calling these methods thousands of times it shouldn't hurt your application's performance.
+Note that we are talking about microseconds and a few kilobytes here, so even if you are calling these methods thousands of times it shouldn't hurt your application's performance.

-Anyway I think Hashids is a really nice little NuGet package every .NET developer should know about it to have it in his toolbox.
+Anyway, I think Hashids is a really nice little NuGet package that every .NET developer should know about, to have it in their toolbox.